No Man's Land (Call of Cthulhu)

-No Man's Land is a 1998 role-playing game adventure for Call of Cthulhu published by Chaosium.
+No Man's Land, subtitled "WWI Mythos Action with the Lost Battalion", is an adventure published by Chaosium in 1998 for the horror role-playing game Call of Cthulhu, itself based on the works of H.P.
+Lovecraft.

 Plot summary

-No Man's Land is an adventure in which the Argonne forest during World War I is the setting.
+No Man's Land is set in the last year of World War I. Players, using pre-generated characters, take the roles of American soldiers of the Lost Battalion in the Argonne Forest, surrounded by enemy forces and cut off from all aid.
+In the death-filled atmosphere, the player characters are ordered to find two missing companies.
+What they don't realized is that they have entered the territory of an alien race and their cultist slaves who plan to use the energies from those who have died in the trenches to complete a ritual to wake an Elder God.

 Reception

 No Man's Land was reviewed in the online second version of Pyramid, which said "It's no secret I'm a big Call of Cthulhu fan.
 If you ever wanted to know why, you need go no further than No Man's Land, a new scenario that is a brilliant melding of Cthulhu Mythos horror with the more mundane, human-inflicted kind."